reillysiemens/tuckersiemens.com/content/posts/announcing-layabout.md

 pip install layabout
 ```

-in your terminal of choice.
-Once you've got Layabout installed let's take a
+Once you've got Layabout installed let's take a look at what it's capable of by
-look at what it's capable of by borrowing the code example right from its
+borrowing the code example right from its
 `README.rst`.